GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 - [One time password entry](#one-time-password-entry-rate-limiter)
 - [Verify by USPS mail](#verify-by-usps-mail-rate-limiter)

+In the past, only failed attempts at each step counted against rate limiting, but we are new counting successful attempts as well, except for the OTP code, which still only counts failures.

+The items below document how to make each step fail, for future reference.

 # Rate Limit Details
 ## Hybrid handoff rate limiter
 ### Description